openvmp/openvmp/docs/Hardware.md

 # OpenVMP

-## How to build your own OpenVMP robot
+## How to build your own robot

-The instructions to build OpenVMP robots are starting to take shape in the [models](../models/REAME.md) module.
-Please, reach out to us if you are ready to offer your CadQuery skills for publishing the rest of the blueprints.
+The instructions to build OpenVMP robots are starting to take shape in the [models](https://github.com/openvmp/openvmp-models/) repository.
+Please, [reach out to us](openvmp@proton.me) if you are ready to offer your CadQuery skills for publishing the rest of the blueprints.

-Once the entire set of blueprints is published, anyone would be able to build them given necessary metal cutting and 3D printing tools.
+Once the entire set of blueprints is published, anyone will be able to build their own robot given the necessary parts are purchased, and the necessary metal cutting and 3D printing tools are available.
 An effort is made to restrict the choice of parts to a limited set of components available on the market at an affordable price.